Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Introduction and related work

-On the privacy front, we require that the error of the privacy-preserving mechanism has a lower-order effect relative to the statistical (non-private) error from sampling.
-This holds for most privacy-preserving mechanisms.
-Our method provides both pure ($\delta = 0$) and approximate ($\delta \in [0,1]$) DP, though its main advantage comes from using advanced composition, which results in approximate DP.
+\textbf{Contributions} We propose a privacy-preserving mechanism for constructing nonparametric CIs for any quantity of interest under minimal distributional assumptions, and prove it is differentially private (Theorem \ref{thm:eps_delta_total}) and asymptotically accurate (Corollary \ref{cor:privmed_valid_tight}).
+In fact, our method produces an asymptotically accurate estimate of the full CDF of the statistic (Theorem \ref{thm:cons_priv_quan_CI}), which, by itself, has many applications, such as estimating multiple moments and testing assumptions.
+We demonstrate that our algorithm performs well at practical sample sizes (Figure~\ref{fig:main_fig} and Appendix~\ref{subsec:full_emp_eval}).

-\paragraph{Contributions} We propose a non-parametric privacy-preserving mechanism to construct confidence intervals for any quantity of interest under minimal assumptions, and prove it is differentially private (Theorem \ref{thm:eps_delta_total}) and asymptotically accurate (Corollary \ref{cor:privmed_valid_tight}).
-In fact, our method produces an asymptotically accurate estimate of the full CDF of the statistic (Theorem \ref{thm:cons_priv_quan_CI}), which, by itself, has many applications, such as hypothesis testing, multiple moments estimation, and testing assumptions (Figure \ref{fig:cdf_one_}).
+Our validity guarantees hold under the standard setting of the non-private subsampling literature.
+We require the \textit{existence} of a limiting distribution and an arbitrary but known convergence rate.\footnote{Knowledge of the convergence rate is used only to obtain tight, rate-corrected CIs.
+Valid CIs can still be constructed without this knowledge, with more conservative scaling.
+Moreover, this assumption can be relaxed by estimating the convergence rate, as in \citet{bertail1999subsampling}; this extension is outside the scope of the present paper.} In addition, we require that the error introduced by the privacy-preserving mechanism is asymptotically lower order than the statistical error due to sampling (Definition~\ref{def:tau_n_cons}).
+Our method provides both pure ($\delta = 0$) and approximate ($\delta \in [0,1]$) DP, though its main asymptotic advantage comes from using advanced composition, which yields approximate DP.

-In Figure \ref{fig:main_fig}, we compare several methods for constructing CIs for a median statistic with a target confidence level of $(1-\alpha)=0.9$.
-Our method (\privSub) privately estimates the median using the inverse sensitivity mechanism \citep{asi2020instance}, and it is compared with the other general, non-parametric DP method ($\blb$ \citep{chadha2024resampling}), the private baseline tailored to the median ($\expMech$ \citep{drechsler2022nonparametric}), and the non-private baseline (bootstrapping).
-The results show that our method is valid (i.e., coverage $\ge 1-\alpha$), and its width and coverage approach those of the baselines as the sample size grows.
-In contrast, $\blb$ suffers from under-coverage, which is more pronounced in challenging distributions.
-We give a detailed explanation in Section \ref{sec:num_study} and a more extensive study in Appendix \ref{app:detailed_analysis}.
+These assumptions are weaker than those used by existing general, nonparametric private CI methods.
+In particular, prior works assume either a normal limiting distribution with a known convergence rate~\citep{chadha2024resampling, wang2025differentially}, or the specific convergence rate $\tau_n=\sqrt{n}$~\citep{dette2025gaussian}.
+The lower-order perturbation requirement is also standard in this line of work~\citep{chadha2024resampling, dette2025gaussian, wang2025differentially}.
+It is satisfied by many standard privacy-preserving mechanisms under typical choices of the privacy budget, although, naturally, whether it holds depends on the privacy level.